computer-lab/computerlab.io/source/_posts/deploying-headless-wordpress-on-gcp.md

 efficiently pull, push, backup and transform WordPress databases.
 For example, a developer could "pull" down a copy of the prod database to work with locally, and then push back his changes, making a backup of the current prod database's state.
-All of this occurs on top of Googple's scheduled backups, which can help recovery from real big mess ups.
+All of this occurs on top of Google's scheduled backups, which can help recovery from real big mess ups.

-The only real downside of the various composabile tools around wp-migrate-pro is that they require a license key.
+The only real downside of the various composable tools around wp-migrate-pro is that they require a license key.
 I personallhy think this is fine, I think it's good to have one person beigng paid to make these databadse sysnc stuff work safely and well . db-mograte-pro has been building cli tools, which could make